MrMusic25/linux-pref/README.md

 ### gitManager.sh
 A script that will update a single given repository, OR update from a known list of repositories.

-Using the file `$HOME/.gitDirectoryList`, this script will update evere valid git directory on its current branch.
+Using the file `$HOME/.gitDirectoryList`, this script will update every valid git directory on its current branch.

 You can also update a single repository simply by running the script with the directory as an argument.